Wendy J.N. Lee is a film writer/director and author from Los Angeles.

 Her debut feature film, “PAD YATRA: A Green Odyssey," (2014) is an adventure documentary about the Himalayan environmental crisis (executive produced by Michelle Yeoh, narrated by Daryl Hannah) that won 10 festival awards, and screened at BAFTA (London), United Nations (NY), and over 50 other venues around the world.
 [The Hollywood Reporter review]

 Lee speaks at universities and forums on filmmaking and current issues of the Himalayas, and her book on Northern India, "Forever Ladakh," was released by Roli Books in late 2016.
-She advises, mentors, and teaches on media development in underrepresented mountain regions, focusing on indigenous voices.
+She advises and teaches on media development in underrepresented mountain regions.

-In Fall 2017, Lee's feature screenplay, "The MisKids," was selected as a Finalist in the Moondance International Film Festival, and a Semi-Finalist in the Napa Valley Film Festival.
-She is currently staffed on a new Netflix series.
+As of Fall 2017, Lee's feature screenplay, "The MisKids," was an Official Selection or Finalist in four festivals, and a 2nd place winner of the Los Angeles Independent Film Festival.
+She is currently staffed on a new TV series.

 Lee is a graduate of USC School of Cinematic Arts (MFA Film Production 2008) and Boston College (BA Philosophy 2003), and is a former Writer/Director Fellow of Film Independent's talent lab, Project:Involve (2009).
 Hobbies include surfing, parkour, and performing stand-up and improv comedy.